AdityaBhattacharya1/library-rest-api/README.md

 # Expiration limit of JWT tokens.
 JWT_EXPIRE_TIME=1h

+# Number of salt rounds used in hashing the passwords
+SALT_ROUNDS=5
 ```

 A sample .env is present in the root of the project as [`.sample.env`](.sample.env)